SmingHub/Sming/Sming/Arch/Rp2040/Components/rp2040/README.rst

     This setting is provided to make it easy to re-program RP2040 boards during development.
     When enabled, Sming monitors the BOOTSEL button and restartS in boot mode if pressed.

+.. envvar:: LINK_CYW43_FIRMWARE

+    default: 1

+    The Pico-W board requires a ~250K firmware BLOB which can be either linked into the application image (the default).

+    The alternative is to place the firmware in a separate flash partition and thus reduce the size of the application image.
+This avoids wasted application image space when using OTA:

+        make LINK_CYW43_FIRMWARE=0 HWCONFIG_OPT=cyw43_fw